oktadev/okta-blog/_source/_posts/2020-12-09-build-and-secure-an-api-in-python-with-fastapi.md

 ![Authorization in FastAPI documentation](https://i.imgur.com/1TD4yzg.png)

 Now, click **Try it out** then **Execute** to call the endpoint.
-FastAPI’s documentation automatically stores and injects your access token.
+FastAPI's documentation automatically stores and injects your access token.
 Because the `validate` function you created above never throws an exception, the API will show you the equivalent `curl` request and respond with the list of items.

 ![Response from FastAPI documentation](https://i.imgur.com/KbnDpWy.png)